yosemitebandit/vebsite/content/notes/learning-rust.md

   * `and_then` chains computations when there could be an error
   * you can also return early with the explicit `return` keyword
-  * and the `try!` macro abstracts away the early return pattern (it returns the value or an error)
+  * and the `try!` macro abstracts away the early return pattern (it returns the value or an error) -- more notes on `try!` [here](http://www.jonathanturner.org/2015/11/learning-to-try-things-in-rust.html)
   * rule of thumb: define your own error enum, but a `String` is ok too, especially in apps:

 ```rust